RoheLab/vsp/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.

-   Possibly mis-spelled words in DESCRIPTION:
-     blockmodels (15:5, 16:5, 16:62)
-     vsp (13:34, 14:9)

-These spellings seem fine to me.
+vsp was archived because its dependency invertiforms was archived.
+The invertiforms archival was a false positive. vsp is still perfectly functional and compatible with the CRAN version of invertiforms.